Jessica Amber

 Screenshot of Pixlr X, with the Save dialog open and PNG selected

-My Image File Doesn't Have Separate Layers!!
+But My Image File Doesn't Have Separate Layers!

-Well, if that's not a regular part of your art process, please do it from now on!
+Well, if that’s not a regular part of your art process, please do it from now on!
+It gives you so much more freedom when adjusting your artwork for different products and scenarios.

 Conclusion